ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 * Your mileage may vary, but a lot of simple and very common 2D operations do not need a lot of processing power (even one CPU core is excessive).
 On the other hand, memory bandwidth is critical and directly affects performance.
+* On multi-core systems, software rendering in X server may play the role of a 2D accelerator to some extent
 * Good quality scaling, rotation, radial gradients, convolution filters and the other processing power hungry operations benefit from GPU acceleration.
-CPU may obviously also try multithreaded rendering for these operations to take advantage of all CPU cores (multithreaded rendering is still not supported in pixman).
+CPU may obviously also try multithreaded rendering for these operations to take advantage of all CPU cores, but multithreaded rendering is still not supported in pixman.
 * The pvr xorg driver is not ready for OMAP3 hardware yet, do not use it
-* Disabled acceleration does not always mean full speed software rendering, so if your driver provides an option to disable acceleration, in can't be fully trusted
+* Disabled acceleration does not always mean full speed software rendering, so if your driver provides an option to disable acceleration, it can't be fully trusted
 * Immediate mode renderers such as cairo are a hard challenge for hardware acceleration